IyadSultan/childhood_cancer_staging/README.md

 ## Staging Data

-The module uses the Toronto staging system for pediatric cancers:

-- **Original Data**: `toronoto_staging.json` contains the original staging information for all supported cancer types, but with some JSON syntax issues
+The module uses the Toronto staging system for pediatric cancers stored in `toronoto_staging.json`.
+This file contains comprehensive staging information for 15 different pediatric cancer types, with criteria, stages, and definitions for each type.
-- **Fixed Data**: `fixed_staging.json` contains the same information with corrected JSON syntax

-The module will attempt to use the specified staging data file first.
-If there are issues parsing it, it will try to automatically fix the JSON errors.
-If that fails, it will fall back to a fixed version of the file if available.
-As a last resort, it will use a minimal staging dataset for Wilms Tumor only.
+The module will automatically attempt to fix any JSON syntax errors if they are encountered when loading the staging data.

 ## Output Format